Patience Ward

-Sir Patience Ward or Warde (1629–1696) was an English merchant and early Whig politician.
+Sir Patience Ward (7 December 1629 – 10 July 1696) was an English merchant and Whig politician.
 He was elected Lord Mayor of London in 1680, a period when the City of London was in conflict with the Crown.

 Early life

 He was the son of Thomas and Elizabeth Ward of Tanshelf, near Pontefract and was born there on 7 December 1629; he received the name of Patience from his father, who was disappointed at not having a daughter.
 He lost his father at the age of five, and was brought up by his mother for the ministry.
 He was sent to university in 1643, under the care of a brother-in-law, but then turned his attention to commerce.

 In business

-On 10 June 1646 he was apprenticed for eight years to Launcelot Tolson, merchant-taylor and merchant-adventurer, of St Helen's, Bishopsgate, with whom he lived until his marriage.
+On 10 June 1646, he was apprenticed for eight years to Launcelot Tolson, merchant-taylor and merchant-adventurer, of St Helen's, Bishopsgate, with whom he lived until his marriage.
 He later set up in business for himself in St. Lawrence Pountney Lane, where he occupied a portion of the ancient mansion variously known as 'Manor of the Rose' and Poultney's Inn, the house having formerly belonged to Sir John Pulteney (Poultney): the house is shown in Ogilby and Morgan's 'Map of London,' 1677, and in the plan of Walbrook and Dowgate wards in Noorthouck's 'New History of London' (p.
 612).
 On completing his apprenticeship he became a freeman of the Merchant Taylors' Company, but there was a difficulty about his taking up his livery; in the end he paid a fine.
 He became master of the company in 1671.